 Islam as the basis of the Iranian System

-Internationally, Khamenei has followed his predecessor Khomenei in using Islam to unite Muslim countries against imperialist powers.
-This is known as the Islamic Awakening and it aims at continuing Iran’s revolution regionally.
+Khamenei has followed his predecessor Khomenei in using Islam to unite Muslim countries against imperialist powers, especially the United States.
+This is known as the “Islamic Awakening” and it aims at expreading Iran’s Islamic revolution both regionally and globally.
 Through Islamic Awakening, Khamenei aims at increasing Iran’s sphere of influence.

 After the Iran-Iraq war, Khamenei learnt and exploited into his advantage the use of irregular warfare and proxies to gain geopolitical leverage.
 For instance, during the ongoing civil war in Yemen (2014-nowadays), Khamenei’s ideas greatly influenced the influence of the Houthis founder, Hussain al-Houthi, was inspired by the Iranian Revolution but envisioned having his own Islamic revolution based on Zaydi principles.

 In 2011, Yemen faced political instability, when its long-time authoritarian president, Ali Abdullah Saleh, was forced to hand over power to his deputy, Abdrabbuh Mansour Hadi.
 Hadi was unable to tackle to keep the country unified and the Houthis, a Shia Muslim minority took leverage of Hadi’s weakness and thanks to Iran’s backing and training, the Houthis controls the Western part of Yemen.